gunnaringe/mqtt-bridge/README.md

 You may connect to this bridge using your phone number without the `+` prefix as your username.

+Credentials will be sent as a SMS once access is granted.

-A running version of this bridge is available at `mqtt.haxxor.xyz`.
+A running version of this bridge is available at `mqtt-bridge.haxxor.xyz`.

 ### Inbox
 All events from WG2 will be posted to `{USERNAME}/inbox/*` topics.